 - In re Metrologic Inc. Shareholders Litigation, No. L-6430-06 (N.J.
 Super.
-Ct.): The plaintiffs in this action alleged breach of fiduciary claims on behalf of stockholders of a technology company who were cashed out in a going-private merger.
-In March of 2018, the Court approved settlement with the last remaining defendants, bringing the total recovery to $21,700,000.
+Ct.): The plaintiffs in this action alleged breach of fiduciary duty claims on behalf of stockholders of a technology company who were cashed out in a going-private merger.
+In March of 2018, the Court approved a settlement with the last remaining defendants, bringing the total recovery to $21,700,000.

 - In re Hansen Medical Inc. Stockholder Litigation, No. 12316-VCMR (Del.
-Ch.) ($7,500,000 class settlement): on behalf of stockholders of a medical robotics company.
-In a much-discussed opinion dated June 18, 2018, the Delaware Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the complaint sufficiently alleged that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a “control group,” and, accordingly, could be held liable to the public stockholders, who were denied this benefit.
+Ch.) ($7,500,000 class settlement): On behalf of stockholders of a medical robotics company.
+In a much-discussed opinion dated June 18, 2018, the Delaware Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the complaint sufficiently demonstrated that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a “control group,” and, accordingly, could be held liable to the public stockholders, who were denied this benefit.

 - Northstar Financial Advisors, Inc. v.
 Schwab Investments, 5:08-cv-04119-LHK (N.D.
-Cal.): on behalf of investors in the Schwab Total Bond Market Fund, against Schwab and its trustees for causing the fund to overinvest in high-risk collateralized mortgage obligations.
+Cal.): On behalf of investors in the Schwab Total Bond Market Fund, against Schwab and its trustees for causing the fund to overinvest in high-risk collateralized mortgage obligations.

-In 2017 and 2018, Mr. Blander was named a Rising Star by Super Lawyers (New York--Metro Edition).
+In 2017, 2018, and 2019, Mr. Blander was named a Rising Star by Super Lawyers (New York--Metro Edition).